-Employee benefit plan (EBP) requirements are always changing, which can make it difficult for plan sponsors and administrators to stay up to date.
-We’ve included summaries on recent changes and links to more information to help you stay informed and keep your plan operations in compliance.
+Employee benefit plan compliance requirements are always changing, which can make it difficult for plan sponsors and administrators to stay up to date.
+We’ve included summaries of recent changes and links to more information to help you stay informed and keep your plan operations in compliance.

 DOL Provides EBP Best Practices